 While you need to put down a larger deposit, you don’t need to pay stamp duty on the built-up property.
 Another advantage is that self-built homes tend to appreciate in value quickly.
 Your property will typically be worth more than it costs to construct.

 To reduce the stress from the home financing process, hire a local estate agent.
 If you are looking for a house in Wapping, for example, then estate agents in Tower Bridge can get you the best financial information and assistance.
-From property evaluation to reports to taxation to mortgage agreements, local estate agents can accurately guide you in your home buying quest.
+From property evaluation to reports and taxation to mortgage agreements, local estate agents can accurately guide you in your home buying quest.